CFSS-WRO/Hero-Pong/README.md

+# Team Hero Pong
+This is the official repository of the Hero Pong Team for the 2025 WRO Futurn Engineers.
+In this repository you can find everything related to our robot.

 ## Our repsitory

 * `t-photos` contains 2 photos of the team (an official one and one funny photo with all team members)